 To address questions on the formation of habitable environments in young stellar/planetary systems, the Austrian Science Foundation (FWF) approved the Pathways to Habitability project end of 2011 as a large national key project.
 The project addresses the astrophysical conditions for planetary habitability.
 It is anticipated to run for 8 years, between 1 March 2012 and 29 February 2020.
 The project is organized in 7 subprojects (SPs) addressing the following fundamental questions:

-- How does protoplanetary disk gas and dust evolve, form water and organic molecules and transport then to the sites where habitable planets are forming?
+- How does protoplanetary disk gas and dust evolve, form water and organic molecules and transport them to the sites where habitable planets are forming?

 - How does magnetic activity, the ionized wind, high-energy radiation and particles influence the planetary environment and interact with planetary atmospheres?